Please complete this form to receive updates about the 2023-2024 Admissions Season.

 The Bard High School Early Colleges are proud to offer a tuition-free associate of arts degree from Bard College regardless of a student’s immigration status.
 We welcome undocumented and DACA-mented students (young people with Deferred Action for Childhood Arrivals status) who may otherwise be deterred from pursuing higher education because of legal status or financial obstacles.
 As a New York City public school, we comply with the NYC Department of Education policies limiting immigration agent access to schools and student information.
 To learn more about the ways in which we support our undocumented and DACA-mented students please click here.

 Working Towards Equity and Inclusion in a Segregated School System

-BHSEC Queens had been approved to join the city’s Diversity in Admissions pilot program, which was launched by Mayor De Blasio’s office in 2015 to combat the city’s deeply segregated school system.
-Under this initiative, schools are allowed to prioritize seats for low-income students; starting this year, BHSEC Queens will hold 63% of seats in the incoming class for students whose families qualify for free or reduced-priced lunch.
-Last year, 42% of students at BHSEC Queens had demonstrated economic need, compared with a city average of 69%.
+BHSEC Queens is part of the city’s Diversity in Admissions pilot program, which was launched by Mayor De Blasio’s office in 2015 to combat the city’s deeply segregated school system.
+Under this initiative, schools are allowed to prioritize seats for low-income students; since 2017, BHSEC Queens has held 63% of seats in the incoming class for students whose families qualify for free lunch.
 Participation in this program is an exciting advancement towards creating equity across New York City’s public school systems, and we’re thrilled to be at the forefront of the conversation.

 Please contact Olga Ramos at [email protected] if you have any additional questions.